Review: Klattermusen Lopt Down vs The North Face Bettaforca Hooded Down

 The North face Bettaforca

 The Bettaforca’s outer is 100% Recycled Polyester with Durable Water-Repellent (DWR) Fabric / Woven / Ripstop, and that is a lot of words for something that spews feathers at quite a rate.
-I’ve been using the jacket for the same length of time as the Lopt and while I dig the way the Meadow Grass-Oak Green version looks, I just can’t get past the build quality.
-One of the seems under the arm has opened up, so I stuck a small patch over it, needless to say the patch isn’t even green.
+I’ve been using the jacket for the same length of time as the Lopt and while I dig the way the Meadow Grass-Oak Green version looks (see above), I just can’t get past the build quality.
+One of the seems under the arm has opened up and I needed to stick a patch over it - needless to say the patch isn’t exact;y colour-matched.

-The RDS-CERTIFIED DOWN is very light and warm, I just whish I didn’t have to pick it off my car seat and jumper all the time.
+The RDS-CERTIFIED DOWN is very light and warm, I just wish I didn’t have to pick it off my car seat and jumper all the time.

 The two hand pockets are great, with a good sized tag, and there is an internal chest pocket which will easily fit a phone and keeps it nice and snug to your body.